jcraffael/unix_socket_ser_cli/README.md

 Note for configuration:

-Inside util.hpp it's possible to configure the log file and logging level
+Inside util.hpp it's possible to configure the log file